Johann Bernoulli: Disputes and controversy

 Although Johann and his brother Jacob Bernoulli worked together before Johann graduated from Basel University, shortly after this, the two developed a jealous and competitive relationship.
 Johann was jealous of Jacob's position and the two often attempted to outdo each other.
-After Jacob's death Johann's jealousy shifted toward his own talented son, Daniel.
-In 1738 the father–son duo nearly simultaneously published separate works on hydrodynamics.
-Johann attempted to take precedence over his son by purposely and falsely predating his work two years prior to his son's.
+After Jacob's death, Johann's jealousy shifted toward his own talented son, Daniel.
+In 1738 the father–son duo nearly simultaneously published separate works on hydrodynamics (Daniel's Hydrodynamica in 1738 and Johann's Hydraulica in 1743).
+Johann attempted to take precedence over his son by purposely and falsely predating his work six years prior to his son's.

 The Bernoulli brothers often worked on the same problems, but not without friction.
 Their most bitter dispute concerned the brachistochrone curve problem, or the equation for the path followed by a particle from one point to another in the shortest amount of time, if the particle is acted upon by gravity alone.
 Johann presented the problem in 1696, offering a reward for its solution.
 Entering the challenge, Johann proposed the cycloid, the path of a point on a moving wheel, also pointing out the relation this curve bears to the path taken by a ray of light passing through layers of varied density.
 Jacob proposed the same solution, but Johann's derivation of the solution was incorrect, and he presented his brother Jacob's derivation as his own.

 Bernoulli was hired by Guillaume de l'Hôpital for tutoring in mathematics.
 Bernoulli and l'Hôpital signed a contract which gave l'Hôpital the right to use Bernoulli's discoveries as he pleased.
 L'Hôpital authored the first textbook on infinitesimal calculus, Analyse des Infiniment Petits pour l'Intelligence des Lignes Courbes in 1696, which mainly consisted of the work of Bernoulli, including what is now known as l'Hôpital's rule.
-Subsequently, in letters to Leibniz, Varignon and others, Bernoulli complained that he had not received enough credit for his contributions, in spite of the preface of his book:
+Subsequently, in letters to Leibniz, Pierre Varignon and others, Bernoulli complained that he had not received enough credit for his contributions, in spite of the preface of his book: